sean-roberts/parallel-data/README.md

 ## The API ⚒

 ### `ParallelData.getForXHR( url, options )`
 This method immediately kicks off a GET request to the specified URL with the provided options.
-Note, **this only matches requests that are `XMLHttpRequest` based** - if the request uses `window.fetch` it will not match (fetch support coming soon).
-This is needed because mapping XHR to a full `window.fetch` implementation is very difficult and will cause unnecessary bloat.
+Note, **this only matches requests that are `XMLHttpRequest` based**.

+**Function Parameters**
+- `url` - the url to load in parallel.
+This must **exactly** match the url used when requesting data in the app
+- `options` - an object specifying request configuration
+  - `options.headers` - an object specifying the request headers to be added

+### `ParallelData.getForFetch( url, options )`
+This method immediately kicks off a GET request to the specified URL with the provided options.
+Note, **this only matches requests that are `window.fetch` based**.
+By using this function, we assume that your app uses `window.fetch` if it is available and falls back to `XMLHttpRequest` for requests if it is not.
+With that, ParallelData will do the same.
+If you use this function and `window.fetch` is not available, we will automatically fallback to calling `ParallelData.getForXHR` internally for you.

 **Function Parameters**
 - `url` - the url to load in parallel.
 This must **exactly** match the url used when requesting data in the app